arunma/blog/source/_posts/2011-03-15-log4j-jsonlayout-and-jlogindexer.markdown

   - programming
 ---

-As I mentioned in my [previous post][1], I am working on building a Solr based log indexing and search.
+As I mentioned in my previous post, I am working on building a Solr based log indexing and search.
 My idea was simple.
 Write a custom appender, use XML Layout, parse the XML into a Document and use SolrJ to push to Solr.
 Very soon reality struck me :